bluejekyll/pg-extend-rs/examples/adding/README.md

-# Rust based postgres extension
+# Example Postgres extension using integers

 An example of adding 1 to another number and returning the result.